Sqeta/SavoraApplication-master/README.md

 Users are also able to set minimum and maximum budget goals.
 The application compares spending against these goals and provides feedback on whether the user is staying within their desired budget range.

-##Graphical Analysis
+## Graphical Analysis

 Savora includes a graphing feature that visually displays spending per category.
 This allows users to quickly identify which categories consume the largest portion of their budget.

 The graph also incorporates the user's minimum and maximum budget goals, making it easier to compare actual spending against planned spending targets.
+By presenting information visually, users can better understand their financial habits and make informed decisions about their spending.

-##Gamification Features
+## Gamification Features

 To encourage better financial habits, the application includes a badge system that rewards users based on their budgeting performance.

 The badges include: